Community 'deserves answers on much-needed rehabilitation facility'

 He said the high number of people seeking treatment proved the need for a residential rehabilitation facility was growing.

-In January, The Standard asked Health Minister Mary-Anne Thomas whether the state government would provide funding for The Lookout - a facility WRAD Health and the community has been lobbying for.
+"We are dedicated to improving the outcomes for people with living with the challenges of AOD addiction - in the most recent budget we invested $372 million into our AOD services and have doubled our investment since coming into Government in 2014," a state government spokesperson told The Standard on Friday, April 12.

-The response from the state government was that it was "dedicated to improving the outcomes for people with alcohol and other drug issues - doubling our investment since coming into government in 2014, with $372 million invested into our alcohol and other drug services in the most recent budget alone".
+"We are delivering a range of mental health and AOD services to people in Warrnambool and across the southwest, including access to a mental health and wellbeing Hub right in the heart of town, providing walk-in, face-to-face, and, most importantly, free care to those in need."

-"We're working to provide the Warrnambool community and people across the region with the services they need, including access to specialist alcohol and drug services through local intake services - people living in the south-west region of Victoria can access treatment through their local intake provider, the Australian Community Support Organisation," a state government spokesman said.
+"People living in the south-west region of Victoria can access treatment through their local intake provider, the Australian Community Support Organisation."

 Mr Powell's comments come ahead of a visit from author Judy Ryan at the Warrnambool Library on Tuesday, April 16.